richelbilderbeek/meesterproef_joshua/report.md

-#Comparing two epitope prediction programs
+# Comparing two epitope prediction programs

 * Joshua van Waardenberg

 ## Introduction

-ic50 values determine how likely a strain is to be presented.

-We will use the R packages MHCNuggets and EpitopePrediction to predict the ic50 values of randomly generated epitopes.
+The R packages MHCNuggets and EpitopePrediction were used to predict the ic50 values of randomly generated epitopes.
-Then scatter plots are created to compare the results of the two libraries and see if they match up.
+Then scatter plots were created to compare the results of the two libraries and see if they match up.

 ![ep_vs_mhcn.png](ep_vs_mhcn.png)